 - New Member Alaska Airlines expire after 24 months of Inactivity

-Overall American airlines offer a unique proposal for the under 21’s and closely comparable to Cathay Pacific at least.
+Overall American airlines offer a unique proposal for the under 21’s and is closely comparable to Cathay Pacific at least.

 That said there is Qatar Airway’s Student Club which arguably targets the same demographic if nothing else.
 While the Doha based carrier is unlikely to target a mainstream American audience, it’s interesting that Qatar Airways miles will still expire for students.